Install Claude Code on Windows

 - Type

-- Right-click on Windows PowerShell
+PowerShellin the search box - Right-click on Windows PowerShell and click Run as administrator

-First, check if WSL and Ubuntu are already installed:
+Check if WSL and Ubuntu are already installed:

 - In the PowerShell window, type:

-- If you see “Ubuntu” listed with a STATE of “Running” or “Stopped”: WSL and Ubuntu are already installed!
-Skip to Step 4.
+wsl --list --verbose - If you see “Ubuntu” listed: WSL is already installed!
+Skip to Step 3.

-- If you see an error message or “Windows Subsystem for Linux has no installed distributions”: Continue with the installation below.
+- If you see an error message: Continue with the installation below.

 To install WSL and Ubuntu: